practicalli/spacemacs/docs/testing/kaocha-test-runner.md

 # Kaocha Test Runner

-[LambdaIsland/Kaocha](https://github.com/lambdaisland/kaocha "LambdaIsland Kaocha GitHub Repository") is a feature rich test runner for Clojure and ClojureScript.
+[LambdaIsland/Kaocha](https://github.com/lambdaisland/kaocha "LambdaIsland Kaocha GitHub Repository"){target=_blank} is a feature rich test runner for Clojure and ClojureScript.

 Koacha is typically run on the command line or as part of a continuous integration workflow.

-Kaocha can also be run as an alternative to the cider-test runner as the Spacemacs Clojure layer [now includes kaocha-runner.el](https://github.com/syl20bnr/spacemacs/pull/15268).
+Kaocha can also be run as an alternative to the cider-test runner as the Spacemacs Clojure layer [now includes kaocha-runner.el](https://github.com/syl20bnr/spacemacs/pull/15268){target=_blank}.
 Kaocha provides options to fail-fast (stops when a test fails) and

 ## Using Kaocha from Emacs Cider